Ramea: Activities

 There are a number of walks on the island.
 The walk also includes the wind-diesel plant.

 Walking to the island's highest point on top of Man O'War Hill offers excellent views of archipelago and across to White Bear Bay.

-Every year the islands plays host to a traditional music festival on the second weekend of August.
+Every year the islands host to a traditional music festival on the second weekend of August.

-Many people living in the community enjoy hunting different species of seabirds, such as Eider Ducks and Murres (Turres).
+Hunting of different species of seabirds, such as Eider Ducks and Murres (Turres).